-Our study showed that chronic cough associated with an adverse impact on PCS score by the SF-12 questionnaire and healthcare resource use.
+Our study showed that chronic cough was associated with an adverse impact on PCS score using the SF-12 questionnaire and healthcare resource use.
 Furthermore, the impact of chronic cough on PCS score was independent of age, sex, the diagnosis of COPD and the presence of SAD.
-Our results are similar to that conducted in an elderly population from a small community in Korea showing that chronic cough was associated with an adverse impact on PCS and also on MCS of the SF-36 questionnaire[45].
+Our results are similar to those conducted in an elderly population from a small community in Korea showing that chronic cough was associated with an adverse impact on the PCS and also on the MCS of the SF-36 questionnaire [45].

-A previous study has reported that women have a heightened cough reflex sensitivity, and experience a greater impact on health-related quality of life, resulting in more women seeking medical attention for their cough[37].
-However, we did not observe that chronic cough had a greater impact on PCS score in women than in men, even though women with chronic cough had more night-time sleep disturbance compared with men with chronic cough (Table E2).
-This is similar to a previous report of no significant difference in overall quality of life between men and women, although embarrassment, frustration and sleep disturbance were more common in women[46].
+A previous study has reported that women have a heightened cough reflex sensitivity and experience a greater impact on health-related quality of life, resulting in more women seeking medical attention for their cough [37].
+However, we did not observe that chronic cough had a greater impact on PCS score in women than in men, even though women with chronic cough had more night-time sleep disturbance compared with men with chronic cough (supplementary table E2).
+This is similar to a previous report of no significant difference in overall quality of life between men and women, although embarrassment, frustration and sleep disturbance were more common in women [46].

-We observed that the prevalence of chronic cough increased with age and that chronic cough was more prevalent in subjects aged 50 years and above, similar to results from the Copenhagen General Population Study in Denmark, or the Rotterdam Study in Netherlands[30, 38].
+We observed that the prevalence of chronic cough increased with age and that chronic cough was more prevalent in subjects aged 50 years and above, similar to results from the Copenhagen General Population Study in Denmark or the Rotterdam Study in the Netherlands [30, 38].
 The impact of chronic cough on quality of life in the elderly is complex.
-On the one hand, the elderly have more concomitant symptoms accompanying chronic cough, such as sputum production, wheezing, dyspnea and urinary incontinence as we and others have reported[47], which contribute to making chronic cough having a notably large impact on quality of life in the elderly[29].
-On the other hand, a reduced cough reflex may also be a significant problem in the elderly, that may be associated with a greater risk of aspiration pneumonia[48].
-In the present study, the interaction analysis showed that the impact of chronic chough on PCS scores was significantly stronger among people above aged 50 years old.
-This "double-sidedness" of cough in the elderly indicates the need for a more comprehensive but balanced clinical approach in this age group.
+On the one hand, the elderly have more concomitant symptoms accompanying chronic cough, such as sputum production, wheezing, dyspnoea and urinary incontinence as we and others have reported [47], which contribute to chronic cough having a notably large impact on quality of life in the elderly [29].
+On the other hand, a reduced cough reflex may also be a significant problem in the elderly, which may be associated with a greater risk of aspiration pneumonia [48].
+In the present study, the interaction analysis showed that the impact of chronic chough on PCS scores was significantly stronger among people aged 50 years and above.
+This "duality" of cough in the elderly indicates the need for a more comprehensive but balanced clinical approach in this age group.

-Consistent with previous findings[3], our present study further showed that comorbid chronic cough in individuals with COPD was associated with a more severe disease in terms of poorer quality of life and more healthcare utilizations than those without COPD.
-These findings accords well with the fact that individuals with COPD and chronic cough have more accompanying respiratory symptoms, such as phlegm and wheezing.
+Consistent with previous findings [3], our present study further showed that comorbid chronic cough in individuals with COPD was associated with a more severe disease in terms of poorer quality of life and more healthcare utilisations than those without COPD.
+These findings accord well with the fact that individuals with COPD and chronic cough have more accompanying respiratory symptoms, such as phlegm and wheezing.

-SAD is considered as a precursor of COPD and asthma and is common in the general population[20, 49, 50].
-In our previous analysis of the same population, the presence of COPD or asthma was associated with about a two-fold higher odds-ratio for SAD[20].
-We now observe that individuals with chronic cough were also associated with SAD.
-Furthermore, we found that those with SAD had more hospital admission than those without SAD as we have observed in those with COPD.
-These finding imply that individuals with SAD and chronic cough represent a more vulnerable group compared with those without SAD and they should be paid more attention in the clinic.
+SAD is considered as a precursor of COPD and asthma and is common in the general population [20, 49, 50].
+In our previous analysis of the same population, the presence of COPD or asthma was associated with about a two-fold higher odds ratio for SAD [20].
+In the present study, we also observed that chronic cough was associated with SAD.
+Furthermore, we found that those with SAD had more hospital admissions than those without SAD as we have observed in those with COPD.
+These findings imply that individuals with SAD and chronic cough represent a more vulnerable group compared with those without SAD, and they should be paid more attention in the clinic.